Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 But that would seem to be the opposite, if you want to keep the fuel cell going.

 The fuel cells are fed off the tanks in the Service Module, FLIGHT.
 The surge tank is in the Command Module.
-We want to save the surge tank and use it for re-entry.
+We want to save the surge tank which we need for re-entry.

 - You can find a detailed diagram of the O₂ system, including the Surge Tank, here.